microsoft/VSProjectSystem/doc/extensibility/dataflow_best_practices.md

 #### Consider specifying `skipIntermediateInputData`/`skipIntermediateOutputData = true`

-This improves performance, but can be used only if the latest data is needed.
+This improves performance, but can be used only if only the latest data is needed.
-If the dataflow is passing change as a 'delta', skipping intermediate input will lose data.
+If the dataflow is pushing deltas, skipping intermediate inputs or outputs will cause data to be lost.
+In such cases all deltas are required in order for consumers to produce the correct state.

 #### DataFlow blocks should produce initial data